 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Asian shares traded cautiously after a sell-off in US stocks, coupled with warnings from Federal Reserve Chairman Jerome Powell about the risk of slowing US economic growth and rising prices due to tariffs.
+Asian stock markets traded cautiously after US stocks fell sharply due to a sell-off in technology shares, compounded by warnings from Federal Reserve Chairman Jerome Powell about the risks of slowing US economic growth and rising prices due to tariffs.

 Thời báo Ngân hàngThời báo Ngân hàng17/04/2025